Find it fast:

 Mortgages can take months to process, often leading to an ‘onward chain’ where all parties involved need to wait for funds to be transferred.

-Should I use a Bridging Finance Broker?
+13. Should I use a bridging finance broker?

 Using a bridging finance broker can be beneficial in many situations.
 Here are some reasons why you might consider using one: